 Tricyclic antidepressants aren’t only for mental health—they can also treat overactive bladder.
 Drugs such as imipramine (Tofranil) relax the bladder, help reduce the urge to urinate, and help control leakage.

 Beta-3 adrenergic agonists help the bladder muscles relax and enable the bladder to better fill and store urine.
 Mirabegron (Myrbetriq) was the first of this newer class of drugs.

 Hormones may also help women with OAB.
 Estrogen and desmopressin, a synthetic hormone, help fight incontinence, each in a different way.

 Many patients give up on OAB medicines because of side effects.
 Because the drugs typically provide only limited relief, some people decide that the side effects aren’t worth it.
 However, side effects vary from person to person and from one drug to another.
 You may not experience side effects, and if you do, switching from one drug to another may be all it takes to find an effective treatment that doesn’t cause other problems.

 Making the choice

 How do you and your doctor decide which OAB drug may be right for you?
-To begin with, some drugs may need to be ruled out because they may interfere with other medicines you take or make other health problems worse.
+To begin with, some drugs may need to be ruled out because they might interfere with other medicines you take or make other health problems worse.
 Your doctor can watch for those conflicts.
 Make sure you tell her about every medicine and supplement you take.

 Since all the drugs work roughly as well as each other, you may want to choose your drug based on price; some cost a lot more than others.
 Generic oxybutynin is inexpensive and may be worth considering if your doctor approves.
-It has a greater chance of side effects than some other OAB drugs, but you won’t know whether they affect you unless you try it.
+It has a greater chance of side effects than some other OAB drugs, but you won’t know whether the side effect affect you unless you try it.